Weak limits for exploratory plots in the analysis of extremes: Confidence bounds for the plots

-For $\xi\ge 1$, $F$ need not have a finite mean and the ME plot does not have any nontrivial, nonrandom limit.
-We have shown weak limits in Theorem \ref{thm:xi:pos:gtr1}.
-Therefore, it is not sensible to obtain confidence bands in this case and hence is not pursued.
+For $\xi\ge1$, $F$ need not have a finite mean, and the ME plot does not have a non-trivial non-random limit.
+We obtain weak limits here in Theorem~\ref{thmxiposgtr1}.
+Clearly, calculating confidence bounds is not sensible here.